ZUM TOKEN Price Reaches $0.0000 (ZUM)

-ZUM TOKEN (CURRENCY:ZUM) traded 4.1% higher against the dollar during the one day period ending at 17:00 PM E.T. on January 26th.
-Over the last week, ZUM TOKEN has traded down 15.7% against the dollar.
-One ZUM TOKEN coin can currently be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-ZUM TOKEN has a total market cap of $460,708.59 and $633.00 worth of ZUM TOKEN was traded on exchanges in the last 24 hours.
+ZUM TOKEN (CURRENCY:ZUM) traded 3.3% lower against the U.S. dollar during the 24 hour period ending at 8:00 AM ET on January 30th.
+ZUM TOKEN has a total market capitalization of $463,144.23 and approximately $138.00 worth of ZUM TOKEN was traded on exchanges in the last day.
+Over the last week, ZUM TOKEN has traded up 2.4% against the U.S. dollar.
+One ZUM TOKEN coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - Infinitus Token (INF) traded flat against the dollar and now trades at $0.15 or 0.00000374 BTC.